Chaining Audio Interfaces for Smooth Multichannel QSD Operation

 # ICE1712 chip has 12 capture channels and 10 playback channels.

-# No. of channels in slaves must equal 12 for capture and 10 for playback
+# Number of channels in slave devices must equal 12 for capture and 10 for playback

 # otherwise "invalid argument" errors result.